 Researchers See Type 2 Diabetes Develop for the First Time

-Led by Professor Roy Taylor of Newcastle University in the UK, the study involved individuals who had Type 2 diabetes, and reversed the condition due to weight loss in the Diabetes UK-funded DiRECT Trial.
-Throughout the two-year study, the majority of them were able to remain at normal, non-diabetic glucose levels, while others who regained the weight re-developed Type 2 diabetes.
+Led by Professor Roy Taylor of Newcastle University in the UK, the study involved individuals who had type 2 diabetes, and reversed the condition due to weight loss in the Diabetes UK-funded DiRECT Trial.
+Throughout the two-year study, the majority of them were able to remain at normal, non-diabetic blood glucose levels, while others who regained the weight re-developed type 2 diabetes.

 “We saw that when a person accumulates too much fat, which should be stored under the skin, then it has to go elsewhere in the body,” said Taylor.
 “The amount that can be stored under the skin varies from person to person, indicating a ‘personal fat threshold’ above which fat can cause mischief.”